fcuk80/Portobello/README.md

 My biggest learning curve, was probaby padding and floating iteams across.
 This also help me understand div functions better.

+#Testing

+I used Google Lighthouse and W3C vakidator, to check the responsiveness of the site.

 <img src= "assets\images\validator.png">

 <img src= "assets\images\lighthouse.png">